Meat/Seafood Process Worker

 Large occupation with good employment opportunities

 Most meat/seafood processing plants operate between six and nine months of the year, so most workers are employed on seasonal contracts.
+As a result, staff turnover rates are high.
 Peak times vary depending on the region and the type of meat or seafood being processed.

 Large-scale recruitment drives take place at the start of every season.
 Your best chance of getting work is to contact the employer directly before the new season.